 I would say to study marketing either at University or TAFE, I did a lot of business subjects in high school too so that might help.
 Marketing is a really competitive industry to get into, you need to be really ruthless in the job application process!
 I applied for a lot of places before I landed the job at Face of Australia.
 Lots of companies say that they want someone with experience but just try.
 What’s the worst that can happen?
 Just be honest in your application and interview and have examples ready from your previous jobs that might relate to the criteria listed on the job description.
 (I used to work at McDonald’s and in retail and I can tell you now, customer service is always a key focus in any industry!)
 Once you get the job, work hard and don’t be afraid to ask for help, people are there to help you.
 Good luck!

 Thank you Niva for giving us a BTS look at the life of a Cosmetics Brand Manager!
 You can follow Face of Australia on Instagram for more behind the scenes images, and follow Niva on her blog, VogueFit.
+If you’d like to learn more about Face of Australia products, you can read my FoA reviews here.

 I want to know: if you could develop any cosmetic product, what would it be, and what would you name it?
 Let me know in the comments.